Moving to Cuenca, Ecuador

 When we asked people why foreigners move to Cuenca, they responded:

 "This has come up before.
 In the main, only one expat demographic, American, looks to Ecuador (or most other havens) as a cheaper place to live with dignity.
 I am not saying that lower cost is not a pleasant element for everyone, but it is not the primary reason for moving here for others.
 The largest "immigrant" group, by far, is returning Ecuadorians.
 They look for a better life than they have found elsewhere, often in retirement after 40 years in the US or Spain.
 Others, an ever growing group, are European young families looking for a better setting to raise their youngsters.
 There are also well-off oldsters, who like the weather, the town, the cultural scene and the beauty.
 My 70 year old wife likes that she has a choice of horses to ride in the mountains every day year round and I like the trout fishing, 365/year.
 Money reasons alone are not a good reason to choose anywhere.
-They may be important, but you need more to be happy," offered one expat living in Cuenca.
+They may be important, but you need more to be happy," replied one expat when asked about moving to Cuenca.

 How are healthcare services Cuenca?